A 12-year-old boy developed neck pain over the course of several months.

 MedMalReviewer Opinion:

 This is a very difficult case to defend given the optics associated with a child dying a painful death, coupled with the fact that the neurosurgeon may have accidentally worsened the disease.
-I am not in a place to lecture subspecialists with some of the most impressive academic credentials in the world, but obviously it is imperative to make sure that the autografted tissue does not contain aggressive neoplastic cells.
+I am not in a place to lecture subspecialists with some of the most impressive academic credentials in the world, but obviously it is imperative to make sure that the diagnosis is correct before proceeding with resection and that autografted tissue does not contain aggressive neoplastic cells.

 It is unclear if the family was made aware of the possibility of osteoblastoma vs. osteosarcoma.
-Having a frank discussion with them about the equivocal nature of the pathology report and documenting their involvement in this extremely risky decision could have made a big difference.
+Having a frank discussion with them about the equivocal nature of the pathology report and documenting their involvement in this extremely risky decision could have helped them understand the challenges and lessened their shock when the bad outcome was discovered.

 Previous Cases: